 Emlenton Man Accused of Providing False Information in Attempt to Purchase Firearm

 KNOX BOROUGH, Pa.
-(EYT) – An man was arrested for allegedly filling out false information in an attempt to purchase a firearm in Knox Borough.
+(EYT) – An Emlenton man is accused of providing false information in an attempt to purchase a firearm in Knox Borough.

 According to court documents, Clarion-based State Police filed the following criminal charges against 49-year-old James Dean Cotherman, of Emlenton, in Magisterial District Judge Jarah Lee Heeter’s office Wednesday, January 18, 2023: